The Definitive Guide to the Best Podcast Hosting Platforms

 - How are you thinking about ads?
 Some hosts offer to place advertisements in your podcast.
 Do you want that?
 Or will you want to run your own ads or sponsorship later?
 (Maybe you don’t want or need the ads they’re offering to place in your show.)

 - Are you thinking of adding more shows later?
 A few hosts let you run multiple shows on one account.
-(Only Castos and Transistor did this that I could see.)
+(At the time of writing only Transistor and Castos did this.
+Most hosts charge per show.)

-- Does the host make difficult for you to leave their service?
+- Does the host make it difficult for you to leave their service?

 - Is it a reputable host?
 Are they going to stay in business?
 (You need to be clear-eyed about services that are largely free.)